falcosecurity/plugins/plugins/anomalydetection/README.md

 Read this [blog post](https://falco.org/blog/adaptive-syscalls-selection/) to learn more about Falco's internal PPME event codes compared to the syscall names you are used to using in Falco rules.

+The list below is complete, and no other event codes from Falco can be used for the behavior profiles at the moment.
+The binary will error out if used incorrectly.
+Thank you for your patience.

 ```CPP
 typedef enum {
 	PPME_SYSCALL_OPEN_X = 3, // compare to "(evt.type=open and evt.dir=<)" in a Falco rule